mesonbuild/meson/docs/markdown/Commands.md

 {{ rewrite_usage.inc }}

-Modifies the meson project.
+Modifies the Meson project.

 {{ rewrite_arguments.inc }}

-See [the meson file rewriter documentation](Rewriter.md) for more info.
+See [the Meson file rewriter documentation](Rewriter.md) for more info.

 ### setup

 {{ setup_usage.inc }}

-Configures a build directory for the meson project.
+Configures a build directory for the Meson project.

-This is the default meson command (invoked if there was no COMMAND supplied).
+This is the default Meson command (invoked if there was no COMMAND supplied).

 {{ setup_arguments.inc }}

-See [meson introduction
+See [Meson introduction
 page](Running-Meson.md#configuring-the-build-directory) for more info.

 #### Examples: